Featurevisor

 Linting

-We can lint the content of all our files to make sure they are all valid:
+We can lint the content of all our definitions to make sure they are all valid:

 Command